 If you’re a firefighter looking to buy a home, but have a low credit score, we’d highly recommend looking into this program.

 3. Homes for Heroes

-Homes for Heroes (HFH) says its qualifying heroes include current and former firefighters, paramedics and EMTs.
+Homes for Heroes (HFH) says its qualifying heroes include current and former firefighters, paramedics, EMS, and EMTs.

 When you’re buying, those savings come from discounts from property professionals who are participants in the HFH program.
 So you can save on fees charged by: